mikemartin/statamic-v1-shippo/README.md

 # Bison Shippo Shipping Rates

-Retrieve all available shipping rates from the Shippo API based on `from_address`, `to_address` and `parcel` weight and dimensions.
+- Get carrier shipping rates from the Shippo API using `from_address`, `to_address` and `parcel` weight and dimensions.

-Calculates shipping based on selected rate.
+- Caches rate using the current month and postal code

-## TODO
+- Calculates shipping based on selected rate.
-- Add caching for API response
+- Sends shipment to Shippo for label printing.

 ## Installing
 1. Copy the 'bison_shippo_shipping' folder to the `_add-ons` folder in your Statamic website.